himasheth/himasheth/README.md

 ```

 ### the present day
+I'm recently finished an internship as a **software developer intern @ Auvik Networks Inc**. in Waterloo, Ontario!
+I worked on the product growth team where I develpper full stack applications to increase turnover from free trial users to paid subscribers!
+I also worked alongside a tech lead to investigate testing/code quality across the engineering department and propose a test plan to unify the efforts across the board.
+My next destination is **HubSpot in Cambridge, MA, USA** for their Spring (Jan-April 2022) Software Engineering Internship!

-I'm currently a software developer intern @ Auvik Networks Inc. in Waterloo, Ontario!
-I'm also pursuing my interest in tech for social good at [UW Blueprint](http://uwblueprint.org/) as a project dev as well as working with [Dimagi](https://www.dimagi.com/) to create an app to diagnose/control the spread the spread of Tuberculosis.
-I'm also working as a full stack developer at [UW's Entrepreneurship Society](http://entsoc.ca/).
-In my spare time, I'm working on my personal website but also reading about other sectors in tech such as fintech, e-commerce, and technical writing.
+I'm pursuing my interest in tech for social good at [UW Blueprint](http://uwblueprint.org/) where I worked a project developer.
+I'm also a [Hack the North](https://hackthenorth.com/) organizer (Canada's biggest hackathon)!
+In my spare time, I'm working on my personal website but also reading about other sectors in tech such as fintech, e-commerce, and mapping/geo work.
 Please feel free to reach out if you want to discuss any of these topics!
 I'm always looking for others to learn from.

 ### connect with me! :iphone: